-PRIOR TO YOUR FINAL YEAR Review vitas of successful applicants in positions you desire Set up job alerts Write first drafts of research and teaching statements SUMMER BEFORE FINAL ACADEMIC YEAR Update your CV, general cover letter/ letter of application, and organize other materials (e.g. teaching statement, research statement, transcript).
-Obtain feedback from faculty, mentors, and fellow students on your materials.
-Make an appointment with Career Services for feedback.
-Contact potential references/letter writers.
-When contacting theses individuals, it is helpful to share a current CV and job descriptions.
-FALL OF FINAL YEAR Identify a version of your CV to use as a template.
-You will likely end up with several versions depending on the type of position you are applying for.
-Apply for positions.
-Continue to keep your references up-to-date on your applications.
-Please note: Phone interviews and on-campus visits could happen during the Fall semester.
-Thus, the Fall & Spring blocks of this timeline may overlap.
-SPRING OF FINAL YEAR Continue applying for positions: Tenure-track and one-year positions continue to be announced during this period.
-Prepare and practice your academic job talk.
-Practice interviews with peers, faculty, and other mentors.
-Evaluate academic job offers and be sure to negotiate for time to consider each offer.
-Discuss negotiation strategies with your advisor and other personal resources.
+SPRING OF FINAL YEAR

+- Identify a version of your CV to use as a template.
+You will likely end up with several versions depending on the type of position you are applying for. - Apply for positions. - Continue to keep your references up-to-date on your applications. - Continue applying for positions: Tenure-track and oneyear positions continue to be announced during this period. - Prepare and practice your academic job talk.
+Practice interviews with peers, faculty, and other mentors. - Evaluate academic job offers and be sure to negotiate for time to consider each offer. - Discuss negotiation strategies with your advisor and other personal resources.